currybab/superzet/README.md

 One window, multiple local workspaces with git worktree, fast file navigation, diff views, terminal-heavy agent workflows, and center-pane ACP chat tabs.

+## Why superzent

+- Compared with upstream Zed: more opinionated around managing multiple local projects and workspaces in one window, especially for git-worktree-heavy flows, with external ACP chats treated as a first-class center-pane workflow.
+- Compared with `superset.sh`: keeps a native editor in the loop, with language-server-backed navigation, diagnostics, and quick in-place edits alongside terminal agent workflows.

 ## Status

 This repository is in early alpha.